bencvt/LibShapeDraw/lib/README.md

 Copy the contents of your Minecraft's `bin` directory to this directory, including the LWJGL libraries and natives.

-`minecraft.jar` should be vanilla with only ModLoader patched in.
+`minecraft.jar` should be vanilla with only ModLoader (or Forge) patched in.

+You'll also need to create a `minecraft-deobf.jar` using MCP.

-See the main `README.md` for more info.
+See `../README-contributing.md` for more info.